Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Mechs can shoot at targets a full 180 degrees in front of them.

-Light mechs have a +3 hit chance modifier.
+Light mechs have a +4 hit chance modifier.

-Assault vehicles have a -1 hit chance modifier.
+Light vehicles have a +2 hit chance modifier.

-Light vehicles have a +1 hit chance modifier.
+Medium vehicles have a +1 hit chance modifier.

-Now for every 20 units of elevation you have on a target, you have -1 hit chance, and vice versa.
+For every 20 units of elevation you have on a target, you have -1 hit chance, and vice versa.

 Shooting at a target at medium range now gives +1 hit chance instead of 0.